Many projects have been to an inspiration for the content of this blog since its beginnings, including the following:

-Augusta Creek Permaculture Farmstead & Forest Garden
+Augusta Creek Permaculture

 Edible and Medicinal Plants

 One of the most important features of the forest garden are the edible and medicinal plants that grow there.
-Growing our own food and medicine empowers us because it allows us to control the quality of the plants that we are putting in and on our bodies.
-We are able to increase soil fertility and manage pests in natural, non-toxic ways that were safe for humans and for their environment.
+Growing your own food and medicine empowers you because it allows you to control the quality of the plants that you are putting in and on your body.
+One of the big goals on this site was to increase soil fertility and manage pests in natural, non-toxic ways that were safe for humans and for their environment.

 Additionally, by integrating many perennial and self-seeding plants the aim was to set up systems for food and medicine production that were less labor and resource intensive than conventional methods and also require less time and money to operate.